-When the Commission studied the Soil Conservation Service (SCS) in 1996, it was administering seven major federally assisted programs concerned with national soil and water conservation amounting to \$800 million in financial assistance given annually to approximately 4,000 recipients.326 The Natural Resources Conservation Service (NRCS), which replaced the SCS after the 1994 reorganization, has a broader mission: to conserve, maintain, and improve the nation's natural resources and environment.327 In 2002, the agency was administering 16 programs related to conservation of water, soil, forests, plants, wildlife, and the environment,328 serving between 5 million and 6 million participants through more than 3,000 recipient groups (e.g., local soil and water conservation districts).329 Nine of the programs provided advisory and counseling assistance, specialized services, or dissemination of technical assistance.
-Programs benefit mostly landowners, landlords, tenants, or operators, but also state and local governments and community or nonprofit organizations with control of land or watershed areas, planners, environmentalists, engineers, and tax assessors.330 Because so many of NRCS'
+When the Commission studied the Soil Conservation Service (SCS) in 1996, it was administering seven major federally assisted programs concerned with national soil and water conservation amounting to \$800 million in financial assistance given annually to approximately 4,000 recipients.
+326 The Natural Resources Conservation Service (NRCS), which replaced the SCS after the 1994 reorganization, has a broader mission: to conserve, maintain, and improve the nation's natural resources and environment.
+327 In 2002, the agency was administering 16 programs related to conservation of water, soil, forests, plants, wildlife, and the environment, 328 serving between 5 million and 6 million participants through more than 3,000 recipient groups (e.g., local soil and water conservation districts).
+329 Nine of the programs were providing direct payments for specified uses; one provided grants.
+The remaining programs provided advisory and counseling assistance, specialized services, or dissemination of technical assistance.
+Programs benefit mostly landowners, landlords, tenants, or operators, but also state and local governments and community or nonprofit organizations with control of land or watershed areas, planners, environmentalists, engineers, and tax assessors.
+330 Because so many of NRCS'